mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the nobility.
-While the world is technically under the administration of the Marquis Dauve-Oloi Dubois, he rarely visits Khii Isis, spending the majority of his time at his manor on Nadir or at Capital.
+While the world is technically under the administration of the Marquis Dauve-Oloi Dubois, he rarely visits Khii Isis, spending the majority of his time at his manor on Nadir or at [[Capital]].

 One term of military service is mandatory for all Khii Isisian citizens after which most go into farming or resource extraction.
-Hardy outdoors-people sometimes become wilderness and safari guides for tourists who come to see the planet’s stark and beautiful vistas, and hunt its unusual animals.
-The most elusive of these creatures is the dunvic, also known as the ‘sandlion’.
+Hardy outdoors-people sometimes become wilderness and safari guides for tourists who come to see the planet's stark and beautiful vistas, and hunt its unusual animals.
+The most elusive of these creatures is the dunvic, also known as the 'sandlion'.
 This 100 kilogram four- legged predator resembles a Terran lion in form but is more similar to an armadillo in other regards.
 The dunvic is a stealthy animal with a carapace that